-Let’s say, you have one employee as your subordinate.
+Let’s say you have one employee as your subordinate.
 Let’s say they are calculating your department’s budget.
 Is it reasonable to load them with tasks that don’t align with their list of responsibilities?

 Don’t get this idea wrong.
-It doesn’t mean that you cannot give your employee a task that is beyond their level of competency.
+It doesn’t mean that you cannot give your employee a task beyond their level of competency.
 On the contrary, it’s a great way to prepare them for future steps in their career.

 Here, it is also appropriate to talk about corporate education.

-In fact, the statistics show that the unavailability of corporate education is one of the reasons why employees quit:
+The statistics show that the unavailability of corporate education is one of the reasons why employees quit:

 7 out of 10 employees say that the availability of corporate training influences their decision to stay with the company.